dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

    :value i: An instance of :drm:`<integer>`.

    Returns the number of lexical variables active inside the call frame.
-Performance note: this function scans for the existance of live lexical variables without reading in names/addresses over the tether.
+Performance note: this function scans for the existence of live lexical variables without reading in names/addresses over the tether.
 If it turns out that performance is not affected too much by reading names and addresses straight away, we can ditch this